samuel21119/Lottery/ReadMe.md

 3. Buttons to change score.
 4. Displays score.
 You can also change it by using your mouse and keyboard!
 5. Remove this group.
+6. Command+E or Ctrl+E to export data to CSV file.

 ### Lottery